antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/data_ingestion/helpers/helper.md

 ---

 ## Script Overview <a name="script-overview"></a>
-This script provides functionality for initializing and configuring a PGVector-based vector store and then ingesting data (course documents) from an AWS S3 bucket into that vector store.
+This script provides functionality for initializing and configuring a PGVector-based vector store and then ingesting data (documents) from an AWS S3 bucket into that vector store.
 It also manages metadata records in a PostgreSQL database via `langchain.indexes.SQLRecordManager`.

 ### Import Libraries <a name="import-libraries"></a>
 - **logging**: For logging script activities and errors.